apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 ###### `sendErrors`

-`Function`
+`Object`
 </td>
 <td>

-Specify this function to modify GraphQL operation errors before Apollo Server reports those errors to Apollo Studio.
-The function takes a [`GraphQLError`](https://github.com/graphql/graphql-js/blob/main/src/error/GraphQLError.ts) object and must also return one (or `null` to prevent Apollo Server from reporting a particular error entirely).
+Provide this object to modify GraphQL operation errors before Apollo Server reports those errors to Apollo Studio.
+Valid options are described in [Valid `sendErrors` object signatures](#valid-senderrors-object-signatures).

-The only properties of the reported error you can modify are its `message` and its `extensions`.
+The default value is `{ masked: true }`, which means error messages are masked and extensions are omitted in the traces that Apollo Server sends to Apollo Studio.
+This is a security measure to prevent sensitive data from potentially reaching Apollo servers.

 **Note:** If this `ApolloServer` instance is acting as the gateway in an [Apollo Federation](/federation/#architecture) architecture, this option does **not** modify errors that originate in subgraphs.
-To modify those errors, instead configure the [`rewriteError` option in the inline trace plugin](./inline-trace/#rewriteerror), which you install in the subgraph's `ApolloServer` instance.
+To modify those errors, instead configure the [`includeErrors` option in the inline trace plugin](./inline-trace/#includeerrors), which you install in the subgraph's `ApolloServer` instance.

-Valid options are described in [Valid `sendErrors` object signatures](#valid-sendvariablevalues-object-signatures).
 </td>
 </tr>